Icy-Monster/Screen-Sharing-in-Roblox/README.md

   ```bash
   py Screen.py
   ```
-  This will run the python file, this part send the Roblox server your screen
+  This will run the python file, this part will send the Roblox server your screen

   5. Open up Screen.rbxl, and modify the IP:Port if you changed it in the settings, go play test it and it should hopefully work.

-  6. If there are any ,issues, then please open up an issue on github and I'll help to the best of my abilities
+  6. Bit of a heads up: if you are using this in a Roblox server, you will need to port forward or use a service such as PlayIt.gg and then change the HTTPAdress variable in the     .rbxl file

 ## Installation